gooddaymorgan/gooddaymorgan/README.md

 ### FireFly Tattoos
 - This project was assigned to create a static website for a fictional company.
 - This was primarly a design project

+### Interactive Room (WIP)
+- This project is an interactive room using the framework Three.js
+- This project displays a room that was created in blender and is made interactive on the web using webGL & three